Gunnel Broström

 Gunnel Broström (1922–2012) was a Swedish stage, film and television actress.
 She also directed a number of television films from 1965 onwards.
 She was married to the journalist Gustaf Olivecrona.
+They had two children.
+She appeared in about 30 films throughout her career; one of her last roles was in Påsk (1988).
+She died at the age of 90.